alphagov/paas-team-manual/source/team/rotating_credentials.html.md

 ### Rotating SSO IDP keys

-We use single sign-on using Google and Microsoft to allow our tenants to sign in, without using a username and password stored in UAA.
+We use single sign-on using Google to allow our tenants to sign in, without using a username and password stored in UAA.

 Google has two credentials: `client_id` and `client_secret`

-Microsoft functionally has three credentials `client_id`, `client_secret`, and `tenant_id`, however `tenant_id` is not secret, we just store it as such.

 UAA is not capable of consuming multiple pairs of `client_id` and `client_secret`.
 Rotating these credentials will briefly prevent users from signing in to GOV.UK PaaS using single sign-on via the IDP with credentials currently being rotated.

-Rotating these credentials requires changing the values in `paas-credentials` and running the `upload-{google,microsoft}-oauth-secrets` Make tasks and then running `create-cloudfoundry`.
+Rotating these credentials requires changing the values in `paas-credentials` and running the `upload-google-oauth-secrets` Make tasks and then running `create-cloudfoundry`.

 ### AWS keys generated in the pipeline